 The Jameson Distillery plays 2nd fiddle to the Guinness Storehouse but it offers a totally different experience, the Bow Street Experience.

-At the end of the tour, you can redeem your free drink at JJ’s Bar.
+At the end of the tour, you can redeem your free drink at JJ’s Bar – that’s worth a mention in our guide to Dublin on a budget!
 Fortunately they offered Jameson with Ginger Ale, which was much better than on the rocks.

 #4.
 Dublin Castle